Where Poppies Blow: a moving exhibition at Wordsworth House

 The Great Gift

-In the years after the war, Scafell Pike, England’s highest mountain, Great Gable and 11 other Lakeland summits were gifted to the National Trust.
+In the years after the war, Scafell Pike, England’s highest mountain, plus Great Gable, Castle Crag and 11 other Lakeland summits were gifted to the National Trust.

 Discover how the extraordinary Great Gift created England’s highest war memorial to the fallen of 1914-18 – and how you can get involved in the commemoration celebrations.